AppDaemon/appdaemon/API.md

 ### About State Callbacks

-A large proportion of home automation revolves around waiting for something to happen and then reacting to it - a light level drops, the sun rises, a door opens etc. Home Assistant keeps track of every state change that occurs within the system and stream that information to appdaemon almost immediately.
+A large proportion of home automation revolves around waiting for something to happen and then reacting to it - a light level drops, the sun rises, a door opens etc. Home Assistant keeps track of every state change that occurs within the system and stream that information to AppDaemon almost immediately.

 An individual App however usually doesn't care about the majority of state changes going on in the system, they usually care about something very specific, like a specific sensor or light.
 Apps need a way to be notified when a state change happens that they care about, and be able to ignore the rest - they do this through registering callbacks.
-A callback allows the App to describe exactly what it is interested in, and tell appdaemon to make a call into it's code in a specific place to be able to react to it - this is a very familiar concept to anyone familiar with even-based programming.
+A callback allows the App to describe exactly what it is interested in, and tell AppDaemon to make a call into it's code in a specific place to be able to react to it - this is a very familiar concept to anyone familiar with even-based programming.

-Appdaemons's state callbacks allow an App to listen to a wide variety of events, from every state change in the system, right down to a change of a single attribute of a particular entity.
+AppDaemons's state callbacks allow an App to listen to a wide variety of events, from every state change in the system, right down to a change of a single attribute of a particular entity.
 Setting up of a callback is done using a single API call `listen_state()` that takes various arguments to allow it to do all of the above.
 Apps can register as many or as few callbacks as they want.

 ### About State Callback Functions

-When calling back into the App, the App must provide a class function with a known signature for appdaemon to call.
+When calling back into the App, the App must provide a class function with a known signature for AppDaemon to call.
 The callback will provide various information to the function to enable the function to respond appropriately.
 For state callbacks, a class defined callback funciton should look like this:

 ```python
   def my_callback(self, entity, attribute, old, new):